 Ways in which you can cultivate roses on an ongoing way in your prayer life.
 The printable form on this page may be helpful to keep track!

-The most obvious prayer to begin with this list with is the Rosary, since it (or its Aves or its decades, depending) is already so associated with giving a rose to Our Lady.
+Perhaps the most obvious prayer to offer as a rose, since it (or its Aves or its decades, depending) is already so associated with giving roses to Our Lady.
 For the purposes of this website, 20 decades of the Rosary = 1 Rose.
-These 20 decades can be prayed over any timespan in the month – daily – weekly – monthly, depending only on how often you pray.
-If you tend to pray five decades daily, look up the Dominican Rosary Confraternity in Grafted Roses to to find an easy way for this daily prayer to amount to two roses a week – without adding an eighth Rosary! 😉
+These can be prayed over any timespan: daily – weekly – monthly; depending only on how often you pray.
+If you tend to pray five decades daily, look up the Dominican Rosary Confraternity in Grafted Roses to to find an easy way for this daily prayer to amount to two roses a week – without adding an eighth Rosary! 😉 Aids for rekindling devotion ot the Rosary may be found here.

-Every Hour of Adoration (in one sitting or divided) equates to one Prayer Rose, on the condition that it is prepared for carefully (watering in advance!)
+Every Hour of Adoration (in one sitting or divided) equates to one Prayer Rose.
 This should be Adoration before the Blessed Sacrament in a Monstrance if reasonably possible.
-If this is genuinely not the case because Adoration is not available nearby, an hour before the Tabernacle can suffice, once one strives to be no less reverent than would be the case before Jesus in the Monstrance.
+If this is genuinely not the case because Adoration is not available nearby, an hour before the Tabernacle can suffice.
 It cannot, for the Rose, be online Adoration – although if it is not possible to get to a Tabernacle there are other ways of praying that equate to being a rose, and if it helps you to have online Adoration at the same time as undertaking these, by all means do this!
+Preparation for Adoration – Resources

 If less than the full office is prayed, any single major hour (Matins, Lauds, Vespers) or any two minor hours (from Prime, Terce, Sext, None, Compline) prayed daily (or missed only one day in seven) equates to one rose per week.
-This applies to the Little Office of the Blessed Virgin also.
-The refresher can be a two minute meditation on the Scripture reading or psalms (one minute each for minor offices).
+This applies to the Little Office of the BVM also.

-The Little Office of the Immaculate Conception or other similar offices (there are many, for many devotions!) prayed in their entirety (in one sitting or to sanctify the hours, alone or as a preface to a longer office), may be offered as one rose per seven days of recitation (they don’t have to be consecutive).
-The refresher is to pray an appropriate accompanying litany to the particular devotion at some point in the week, and to spend five minutes per rose, outside the time of recitation, meditating on the mystery of the office or words of the prayers.
+The Little Office of the Immaculate Conception or other similar devotional offices (there are many, for many devotions!) prayed in their entirety (in one sitting or to sanctify the hours, alone or as a preface to a longer office), may be offered as one rose per seven days of recitation (they don’t have to be consecutive).

 Stations of the Cross